dustinvtran/dotfiles/doc/README.md

 ## Applications

 [explanation of all the applications and keybinds etc. do subsection with each app and a picture of it]
-Apps: awesome, pentadactyl, irssi, calibre-ebook-viewer, feh, ranger, vim, zshrc, libreoffice, ncmpcpp, mcomix, mpv, tcli, zathura
+Apps: awesome, firefox (pentadactyl, incl: 4chan and RES keybinds)), irssi, calibre-ebook-viewer, feh, ranger, vim, zshrc, libreoffice, ncmpcpp, mcomix, mpv, tcli, zathura

 ### Libreoffice